The ULTIMATE Guide to Living in Long Island City vs. Astoria

 You'll find an assortment of breweries, coffee shops, wine bars, museums, art galleries, and restaurants that serve everything from Mexican cuisine to Thai street food.
 It's also a very diverse neighborhood with a melting-pot culture that attracts residents from all walks of life.

 It's very centrally located and offers easy access to Manhattan, Brooklyn, and other parts of Queens via the subway, I-495, and the Queens-Midtown Tunnel.
-Plus, it's a very walkable neighborhood with plenty of parks, playgrounds, and sports fields.
+Plus, the neighborhood is dotted with plenty of parks, playgrounds, and sports fields.

 It isn't the most lively or fast-paced neighborhood, and you won't find as much nightlife as in other trendy New York neighborhoods.
 However, those who want a new building in a quiet area with easy access to the rest of New York should seriously consider living in Long Island City.